Skip to main content

 A guarantee or indemnity is where someone has agreed to support a person who has borrowed money (for example, a personal loan) if that person then doesn’t pay the money they owe or agrees to pay for the lender’s losses if the person doesn’t do what they said they would.

-There will be no difference between how these rights are used before and after the transfer.
-Any guarantees or indemnities given to Nationwide on existing Nationwide accounts will not be used by Nationwide on accounts transferred from Virgin Money.
-Any guarantees or indemnities given to Virgin Money on existing Virgin Money accounts will not be used by Nationwide on existing Nationwide accounts.
+There is no difference between how these rights are used before and after the transfer.
+Any guarantees or indemnities given to Nationwide on Nationwide accounts taken out before the transfer will not be used by Nationwide on accounts transferred from Virgin Money.
+Any guarantees or indemnities given to Virgin Money on Virgin Money accounts taken out before the transfer will not be used by Nationwide on Nationwide accounts.

 Guarantee and indemnity obligations contained in agreements you enter into with Nationwide after the transfer won’t be restricted in this way.